ajeygore/ajeygore.github.com/collections/_posts/2020-07-30-Good-byes-are-tough,-but-this-isn't-a-good-bye.md

 - work
 - work culture
 ---

-<b>Note:</b>Originally posted on my medium blog, this is my farewell note to all gojek staff when I left gojek.
+_Ajey's farewell note to all gojek staff, July 2020_

 First, a big thank you!